godfeed27/TabuSearch_java_implement/README.md

 - Choose some problem to solve in `data`
 - Open App.java and write problem name to `problemList` in line `10`
 - Save the change by `ctrl` + `S`
-- Change the `path` that points to your folder
+- Direct to your folder of the project:
     ```
-    cd path/
+    cd path\to\folder
     ```
 - Run program in terminal by:
     ```